jesseduffield/lazydocker/CONTRIBUTING.md

 Hopefully this will be much more streamlined in the future :)

+## Dev environment

+### Visual Studio Code

+If you use Visual Studio Code:
+1. Install the recommended extensions from the popup when you open this repository with it.
+It will essentially install
+    - the Go extension
+    - the Remote Containers extension
+1. You can then open the command palette (CTRL+Shift+P) and enter `Remote-Containers: Open Folder in container...`
+1. Select this directory
+1. Your dev environment will then be in a container so no need to setup any dependency on your host OS.

 ## Code of conduct

 Please note by participating in this project, you agree to abide by the [code of conduct].